mvollmer/pixel-test-log-demo/README.md

 move it into test/reference, and commit it.
 A local test run has dropped it into the current directory, for a remote run it will be in the test results directory.
-(The update-reference-pixels script is intended to help, but need more love first...)
+(The update-reference-pixels script is intended to help, but needs more love first...)

 When a test writes a new Foo-pixels.png file for a failed test, it will have the alpha channel of the old reference copied into it.
 That